zardoy/minecraft-everywhere/README.md

 ## 🛠️ Deployment Options

+### Option 1: Node.js Proxy Server (recommended)
+Full-featured deployment with server-side capabilities.
+- ✅ Automatic service startup
+- ✅ Built-in web server for the client
+- ✅ Built-in proxy for connecting to Java servers through this deployment

-### Option 1: Static Files Only
+### Option 2: Static Files Only
 Perfect for hosting with Apache, Nginx, or any static file server.
 - ✅ No server-side processing required
 - ✅ Minimal resource usage
 - ✅ Easy to maintain

-### Option 2: Node.js Proxy Server
-Full-featured deployment with server-side capabilities.
-- ✅ Enhanced features and performance
-- ✅ PM2 process management
-- ✅ Automatic service startup
-- ✅ Background updates

-## 📋 Requirements
+## 📋 Requirements (for manual installation)

 ### For Static Deployment
 - Web server (Apache, Nginx, etc.)